Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editoral integritythis post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Financing is the next best option for small business owners who can't afford to purchase a semi truck with their own funds.
+Semi-truck financing is the next best option for small business owners who can't afford to purchase a semi truck with their own funds.
 Even if you buy one used, you'll likely spend a minimum of $50,000, which is still quite a bit for a new business to pay out of pocket.

-Between a down payment, interest and fees, semi-truck financing can be expensive.
+Between a down payment, interest and fees, semi-truck loans can be expensive.
 But it allows you to pay for the truck in installments, making it a quick way to grow and expand your business.

 Check out our top picks below for semi-truck financing and some tips to help choose the best lender for you.